ame9yu/11785-project-smallobjdetection/README.md

 Course project for 11785.
 Improving small object detection via data augmentation

 ## Transformed dataset
-All the data we use can be found [here](https://www.dropbox.com/sh/qk5om60vh0wj3et/AADT1mx0QqOIn9JaaAv4aULaa?dl=0).
+All the data and trained weights can be found [here](https://www.dropbox.com/sh/qk5om60vh0wj3et/AADT1mx0QqOIn9JaaAv4aULaa?dl=0).

 #### Padded frames
 JHMDB dataset images are padded such that the bounding boxes are shrinked to 32 x 32.